Christopher Young scores When in Rome

 Music editor Cory Milano, supervising music editor Tom Milano and ProTools recordist Vinnie Cirilli

 Orchestrator Brandon K. Verrett and composer Christopher Young

 When in Rome hits theaters on January 29, 2010, from Touchstone Pictures.

 Conductor Bruce Babcock and composer Christopher Young examine a cue

-You've only seen 11 images - click here for 28 more scoring session images for this film!
+You've only seen 11 images - click here for 28 more scoring session images for this project!